igor-sb/gencdna/docs/source/wgs_bwa.rst

 ================

 The goal of this pipeline is to find gencDNAs among WGS reads.
-We look for gencDNAs by aligning exons to reads then inspecting if the gap between two subsequent exons is zero.
+We look for gencDNAs by aligning exons to reads then checking if the gap between two subsequent exons is zero.

-This pipeline proceeds by constructing a "genome" out of all reads in a sample, then indexing that sample genome.
+This pipeline proceeds by constructing a "genome" out of all reads in a sample, then indexing this read-genome.
 With ``bwa index`` running single-threaded (no idea how to multithread this?), this takes about 10 hours per sample.
 However, multiple samples can be run in parallel.

-I switched from Bowtie2 to BWA since the Bowtie2 pipeline did not work for all genes.
+Originally, I used Bowtie2, but then switched to BWA since the Bowtie2 pipeline did not work for all genes.
 Some exons caused bowtie to search for the alignment for very long time (I do not know why) and it never seemed to finish.
 BWA MEM does not have this issue.

 Circular consensus
 ------------------

-Run circular consensus tool ``ccs``, where the default parameters are:
+The files I start with are BAM files that contain subreads which need to be processed using a circular consensus tool ``ccs``.
+I used the default parameters, which are:

 - ``--min-passes``: 3
 - ``--min-snr``: 2.5